HomeMy WebLinkAbout1945-08-20 Z42 00

 them how many members of that Board would be able to attend.

-A letter wa-e received from Harold Conant pertaining
+IIA latter wa-a received from Harold Conant pertaining

-to the damp on Lincoln Street.
+to the dump on Lincoln Street.
+Lincoln St.

-The Clerk was instructed to refer the letter to
+The Clerk was instructed to refer the letter to Dump

 Colonel Barry.